vlcn-io/cr-sqlite/notes.md

 >   don't use rowid?

 - pk only table testing
+- dflt value or null reqs on schema
 - double check utf8 support via emojis and other non latin symbols
 - withoutrowid on vtab given post-merge we can have rowid conflicts
 - don't drop if `as_crr` is re-run. rather provide a return of: